 If people using smartphones and other handheld devices cannot use your website to the optimum, this will be one of the biggest mistakes in your design.
 Nowadays, over 50% of people shop online for true handheld devices, including smartphones.
 And if your website is unable to facilitate them, consider your business a failure.

 Several other bugs and errors can make your website’s performance and speed very slow.
 Or even make it not completely accessible to the visitors.
-Some of them are broken links, 403, 404, 500, 502 errors, syntax errors, etc. The remedy is not that difficult; you need to regularly assess the performance of your website by checking all the aspects and some more.
+Some of them are broken links, 403, 404, 500, 502 errors, syntax errors, etc. The remedy is not that difficult; first you need to get a decent host to host your site; then you need to regularly assess the performance of your website by checking all the aspects and some more.

 These errors can also pave the way for several security threats.
 The use of SSL (Secure Socket Layers) develops a secure connection between the visitor’s browser and your website’s server.
 Any information that goes through this connection is secure and cannot be tapped in.
 HTTPS, another secure connection, makes your website secure in sending information to and from different servers.